cbennett07/demo-swf-app-chris/README.md

 }
 ```

-Verify the application  boots and connects to the database:
+We will now verify the application boots and connects to the database:

 - Check to see if the backend `springboot` application can connect properly to the `postgres` database: